-To learn more, we spoke to CDS advisors Gill Joy and Gavin Tosh, who have collaborated together themselves to provide unique specialist support to CDS clients on collaborative tendering.
+We spoke to CDS advisors Gill Joy and Gavin Tosh, who have collaborated together themselves to provide unique specialist support to CDS clients on collaborative tendering.

 Q1.
 Tell us a little more about yourself?

-Gill: I have 30 years’ experience in business management and consultancy, focussing on collaborative projects and programmes.
+Gill: I have over 30 years’ experience in business management and consultancy, focussing on collaborative projects and programmes.
 I set up Intend Business Development in 2006, which helps SMEs and social enterprises compete with larger national players on public sector tenders.